ln-komandur/ESP32/README.md

 1. Start eclipse after login either from the desktop menu (preferrable) or the terminal window with `eclipse`
 1. Select a workspace and then go with the prompts from there

-## Installing support for Arduino within Eclipse

-1. Click "Help -> Eclipse Marketplace"
-1. Find "sloeber"
-1. Install "The Arduino Eclipse Plugin named Sloeber (V4)" or "The Arduino Eclipse Plugin named Sloeber Product (V4)" and follow the prompts

 ## Installing support for ESP32 within Eclipse
-1. Obtain ESP-IDF 4.0 or above from https://github.com/espressif/esp-idf/releases ,
+1. Obtain ESP-IDF 4.0 or above from https://github.com/espressif/esp-idf/releases using the instructions on that page
 1. Install it by running `. ./install.sh` and then `. ./export.sh` .
 The https://medium.com/@prabhakarpanday/programming-esp32-using-esp-idf-for-tensorflow-lite-f173eec91c01 site is a good reference
 1. Follow the instructions in https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md to complete the installation from within Eclipse

 # Other ESP32 references
 1. https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#get-started-start-project

+# Key Considerations
+1. Installing support for Arduino microcontrollers in the same instance of eclipse could cause conflicts shown as unresolved dependencies

+## Installing support for Arduino within Eclipse

+1. Click "Help -> Eclipse Marketplace"
+1. Find "sloeber"
+1. Install "The Arduino Eclipse Plugin named Sloeber (V4)" or "The Arduino Eclipse Plugin named Sloeber Product (V4)" and follow the prompts